Honestpuck/xworld2017/slides.md

 ```

 <div class="notes">
 A "while" loop will loop until a condition becomes false.
-A "for" loop
+A "for" loop loops
+across a range of values.
 </div>

 ###